 The Goring is a traditional English hotel that has always enjoyed a close association with Buckingham Palace.
-Its graceful and elegant restaurant wisely follows the same course by serving classic British dishes – Eggs Drumkilbo were apparently a favourite dish of the late Queen Mother – but all done with a contemporary outlook.
+Its graceful and elegant restaurant wisely follows the same course by serving classic British dishes, but executed with a contemporary outlook.

 Clunie Dining Room, Braemar

-HM The Queen attends The Highland Games at the Annual Braemar Gathering in her role as Patron.
-The nearby Clunie Dining Room, named after the river running alongside, is found within the Fife Arms, a Victorian architectural gem recently restored to its former glory.
+The Clunie Dining Room, named after the river running alongside, is found within the Fife Arms, a Victorian architectural gem recently restored to its former glory.
 The menu features the best of the Scottish larder, with fish and game to the fore.

 The Old Bank, Snettisham